 Note, this feature has been deprecated and most of its functionality can be duplicated by using Smart Play.

+DirectShow filters determine how audio/video is decoded.
+The filters are chained together to decode and display content.
 Certain filters load the media file, other filters split this data into Audio and Video streams while decoder filters decompress the data and provide Sound and Image to view and hear through Renderer filters.